Buying a strata title property: understanding strata documents

 As a strata title owner, you are bound by the default rules of your development.
 If you’re an investor, your tenant must be made aware of the default rules and agree to abide by them as well.

-If you’ve told yourself that the home would be perfect if you could just enclose the balcony, see what modifications you’re allowed to make.
+If you think the home would be perfect if you could just enclose the balcony, see what modifications you’re allowed to make.
 If you want to pull up the carpet in the second bedroom to make a personal dance studio, check the rules around noise restrictions.
 The last thing you want is to find out that your new home doesn’t suit your lifestyle.

 Find out more about moving into an apartment building here and why default rules are so important for starts to run smoothly.